pnxtech/umf/umf.md

 A message format specification for use with distributed applications.

 ### Version
-The current version of this specification is: UMF/1.4.2, which introduces the `for` keyword.
+The current version of this specification is: UMF/1.4.3, which introduces the `Via` keyword.

 ### License